Saltfarmer/blog/_posts/2020-09-22-Python-Basic.md

 ---

 Before we dive into Pandas, Numpy and Matplotlib, let's try remind us the basic of the python first.
 I wont cover all Python stuff because it took too much time.
-In this post, i will add some interesting which might useful later.
+In this post, I will add some interesting stuff which might useful later.
 Let start with Python Operator.

 # Operators

+Operators are used to perform operations on variables and values.

 ## Arithmetic Operators